fml-fam/fml/README.md

 * **License:** [BSL-1.0](http://opensource.org/licenses/BSL-1.0)
 * **Project home**: https://github.com/wrathematics/fml
 * **Bug reports**: https://github.com/wrathematics/fml/issues
+* **Documentation**: TODO

 <img align="right" src="./docs/logo/fml_med.png" />

 fml is the Fused Matrix Library, a multi-source, header-only C++ library for dense matrix computing.
 The emphasis is on real-valued matrix types (`float`, `double`, and `__half`) for numerical operations useful for data analysis.

 The goal of fml is to be "medium-level".
-That is, high-level compared to working directly with e.g. the BLAS or CUDA, but low(er)-level compared to other C++ matrix frameworks.
+That is, high-level compared to working directly with e.g. the BLAS or CUDA™, but low(er)-level compared to other C++ matrix frameworks.
 Some knowledge of the use of LAPACK will make many choices in fml make more sense.

 The library provides 4 main classes: `cpumat`, `gpumat`, `parmat`, and `mpimat`.
 These are mostly what they sound like, but the particular details are:

 * <font color="blue">CPU</font>: Single node cpu computing (multi-threaded if using multi-threaded BLAS and linking with OpenMP).
-* <font color="green">GPU</font>: Single gpu computing via CUDA.
+* <font color="green">GPU</font>: Single gpu computing.
 * <font color="red">MPI</font>: Multi-node computing via ScaLAPACK (+gpus if using [SLATE](http://icl.utk.edu/slate/)).
-* <font color="orange">PAR</font>: Multi-node and/or multi-gpu computing via MPI and/or CUDA.
+* <font color="orange">PAR</font>: Multi-node and/or multi-gpu computing.

 There are some differences in how objects of any particular type are constructed.
 But the high level APIs are largely the same between the objects.
 The goal is to be able to quickly create laptop-scale prototypes that are then easily converted into large scale gpu/multi-node/multi-gpu/multi-node+multi-gpu codes.